Best Restaurants In Raleigh

 The Pit is Raleigh’s answer to barbecue.
 With authentic whole-hog, pit-cooked barbecue at the core of the menu, The Pit puts a twist on this classic dish and goes far beyond it to expand their offerings.
 Beef brisket, fried chicken, baby back ribs, and dishes with fresh local produce round out the menu to make The Pit one of the top restaurants in downtown Raleigh.

-If you’re looking for some post-dinner fun, check out some of Raleigh’s best nightlife.
+If you’re looking for post-dinner fun, check out some of Raleigh’s best nightlife.
 Conclude your night at our upscale Raleigh hotel for the perfect end to your day.
-Our luxe rooms and modern decor will make anyone feel at home.
-Start planning your raleigh getaway today.
+Our luxe rooms and modern decor will make anyone feel at home, and set you up for another full day exploring The City of Oaks.
+Start planning your Raleigh getaway today!